alicevision/MeshroomResearch/README.md

 # Meshroom Research ![](./assets/logo-inline.png)

-Meshroom Research is a library and a plugin for [Meshroom](https://alicevision.org/#meshroom), a free, open-source 3D Reconstruction Software leveraging an easy-to-use nodal GIU.
+Meshroom Research is a library and a plugin for [Meshroom](https://alicevision.org/#meshroom), a free, open-source 3D Reconstruction Software leveraging an easy-to-use [nodal](https://en.wikipedia.org/wiki/Node_graph_architecture) IU and architecture.
-Meshroom Research focuses on making, integrating, testing and benchmarking various methods easily into Meshroom's GUI.
+Meshroom Research focuses on making, integrating, testing and benchmarking various methods easily into Meshroom's UI.
 Dependencies are kept to a bare minimum, [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) is used extensivelly instead.
 It is implemented in Python and will likely remain so.